 In the event that current market valuations are not readily available or such valuations do not reflect current market value, the Trust's procedures require the Valuation Committee to determine a security's fair value if a market price is not readily available.
-In determining such value, the Valuation Committee may consider, among other things, (i) price comparisons among multiple sources, (ii) a review of corporate actions and news events, and (iii) a review of relevant financial indicators (e.g., movement in interest rates, market indices, and prices from a Fund's Benchmark provider).
+In determining such value, the Valuation Committee may consider, among other things, (i) price comparisons among multiple sources, (ii) a review of relevant financial indicators (e.g., movement in interest rates, market indices, and prices from the COMB Benchmark provider, the HIPS Index Provider or the DRUP Index Provider).
 In these cases, the Fund's NAV may reflect certain portfolio securities' fair values rather than their market prices.
 Fair value pricing involves subjective judgments, and it is possible that the fair value determination for a security is materially different than the value that could be realized upon the sale of the security.
-In addition, fair value pricing could result in a difference between the prices used to calculate the Fund's NAV and the prices used by a Fund's Benchmark provider.
-This may result in a difference between the Fund's performance and the performance of a Fund's Benchmark or a Fund's Index provider.
+In addition, fair value pricing could result in a difference between the prices used to calculate the Fund's NAV and the prices used by the COMB Benchmark provider, the HIPS Index Provider or the DRUP Index Provider.
+This may result in a difference between the Fund's performance of the COMB Fund's Benchmark or the HIPS Fund or DRUP Fund's Index provider.